Fellows - Nominations are now open

 Criteria and Procedure for Nomination of Fellows

-- Fellows of CACBT shall be Members in good standing who have made a distinguished contribution to the practice, science, training and/or advocacy of cognitive and/or behavioural therapies within the Canadian context.
+- Fellows of CACBT shall be Members in good standing who have made outstanding and distinguished contributions to the practice, science, training and/or advocacy of cognitive and/or behavioural therapies within the Canadian context.

 - Nominations may be solicited by the Board, or by a Fellow, Certified Member, Founding Member, or Member.